BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --nolinks
         affects only the html report; disables generation of hyperlinks (which makes it easier to import HTML into Word documents)

+    --nologprefix
+        suppresses log message prefixes, i.e. the strings such as "E: " or "W: " that indicate errors, warnings etc

     --nomodels
         specifies that model definitions should not be reported